Johndedios94/NBA-match/README.md

 # NBA Match

-A full stack NBA themed memory match game
+A full stack NBA themed memory match game where the user tries to match two like cards.
+In game statistics are updated live, and user can input their scores into a high scores table.

 ## Technologies Used